This article was originally published in January 2022 but was updated on July, 25th, 2022.

 An internal link refers to when a website creates a link from one page to another on the same website.
 Don’t confuse this for a backlink or an external link.
 A backlink is when a third-party website links back to another website.
 And an external link is when your website references and links to another third-party site (a backlink but on the opposite spectrum).

 It is invaluable to both users and search engines in creating a hierarchy of importance for web pages, thereby providing the context of the content and improving navigation on the website.
 Internal links pass valuable link juice throughout the site, and when implemented strategically help search engines understand which pages on a website are the most valuable.
-In addition to this, the anchor text of an internal link can help provide contextual and keyword value for the page it’s internally linking to, and can thus help improve rankings.
+In addition to this, the anchor text (text shown on the link) of an internal link can help provide contextual and keyword value for the page it’s internally linking to.
+Thus, it can help improve rankings.

 How Important are Internal Links to SEO?